SumedaHerath/eShopBootcamp/README.md

 Notes
 -----
-- Moderized solution is not fully functional.
-It has been created to demostrate teh modernization sceanrio only.
+- Modernized solution is not fully functional.
+It has been created to demonstrate the modernization scenario only.
-- api-management folder contains the copy of configraion repository used during the demo.
+- api-management folder contains the copy of configuration repository used during the demo.